 This is a complex issue and Best Friends is committed to continuing this sensitive conversation with shelters around the country.

-What can I do if my community isn't no-kill?
+What can I do if my local shelter isn't no-kill?

-Some people may feel upset when they learn that their community isn't no-kill.
+Some people may feel upset when they learn that their local shelter isn't no-kill.
 While this emotion is understandable, the solution almost always lies in providing more help and support to our local shelters.
 Shelters can only provide lifesaving programs if people participate in them and communities actively support them.

 Shelters that have not yet achieved no-kill should be viewed as community partners.
 It's important to remember that the people who work in shelters want to help the animals in their care and that it's our collective responsibility to help them as much as it is our responsibility to help the pets in the shelter.
 We can't support one without supporting the other.

-On the shelter view of the pet lifesaving dashboard, you can read a brief message about the shelter(s) serving your community and click through to their website to learn how to get involved.
+On the pet lifesaving dashboard, you can read a brief message about the shelter(s) serving your community and click through to their website to learn how to get involved.

 What is the difference between an "open-admission animal shelter" and a "limited-admission animal shelter"?